-Another difference between simultaneous and sequential games is that the future of the game is predictable.
-In simultaneous play, the player has no knowledge of the other players' decisions, so he takes a lot of risks.
+Another difference between simultaneous and sequential games is that the game's future is predictable.
+In the simultaneous play, the player does not know the other players' decisions, so he takes a lot of risks.
 In sequential games, according to the game of others, the person can predict the course of the game to some extent and continue based on the predictions.
-In fact, it can be said that simultaneous games are unpredictable and consecutive games are predictable.
+It can be said that simultaneous games are unpredictable and consecutive games are predictable.

-In simultaneous games , new players, who are usually less skilled, enter the game and try their luck.
-In sequential games, there may be players who have high skills in a particular game, and usually this group of players like to compete with others and enter the game.
+In simultaneous games, new players, usually less skilled, enter the game and try their luck.
+In sequential games, there may be players who have high skills in a particular game, and usually, this group of players likes to compete with others and enter the game.

 Prisoner's problem game:

-In order to have a better understanding of simultaneous games, pay attention to the example of the prisoner problem .
-In this game, two people are arrested for a charge and each of them is interrogated separately.
+To have a better understanding of simultaneous games, pay attention to the example of the prisoner problem .
+In this game, two people are arrested for a charge, and each of them is interrogated separately.
 The following conditions apply to these two defendants:

 - If both people confess to a crime, they will each go to prison for four years.

-- If one confesses and the other does not confess, the person who confessed will be released and the person who did not confess must go to prison for 10 years.
+- If one confesses and the other does not confess, the person who confessed will be released, and the person who did not confess must go to prison for ten years.

 - If none of them confess, they will each go to prison for a year.